 I asked several brewers what they felt were common reasons why people don’t try or like craft beer.
 Their answers were amazingly consistent, and they offered up some good strategies to help open new drinkers up to craft beer.

-Make it one of your New Year’s resolutions to win over your family and friends to craft beer with these helpful tips.
+Win your family and friends over to craft beer with these helpful tips.

 1. Over Geeking It